stanford-policylab/opp/README.md

 * check for violation used in place of reason for stop
 * pull out granularity of "other/non-discretionary" search types
 * add notes to report pdf
+* cite IPUMS/NHGIS as data sources and get permission for redistribution